j13z/es6-browser-boilerplate/README.md

 To remove React, run: `npm uninstall --save react react-dom`.

 The app source code lives in the [`app`](https://github.com/j13z/es6-boilerplate/tree/master/app) directory, the build goes to `dist`.
 Import other ES6 modules from `app/app.js`.
 Use npm to install dependencies.

-Run tests with `npm test` (coverage report goes to `coverage/lcov-report/index.html`).
+Run tests with `npm test`.
+Generate a coverage report with `npm run coverage` (will be written to `coverage/lcov-report/index.html`).